 The next day, I found this…

-Funny thing is that on one day I picked up that cast iron table and a few days later the owner set out the twin to it.
-I grabbed it and had a set of two.
+Funny thing is that on one day I pick up that cast iron table.
+Then, a few days later the owner sets out the twin to it.
+I grab it and have a set of two.
 Isn’t it weird that I had already redid an exact table like them years before.

-The beat up cedar chest will be getting a makeover soon, but today is all about how that credenza is being turned into an entertainment console.
+The beat up cedar chest has a makeover HERE.
+However,today is all about how that credenza is turning into an entertainment console.
 Boy, is it in rough shape, but oh so full of potential!